-1.1 Example of a team of robots providing efficient coverage of a non- convex environment, as measured by an appropriate multicenter cost function 2 1.2 Example of our frontier-based approach for a team of robots to sweep through and clear an environment 3 2.1 All possible centroidal Voronoi partitions of a 2×5 grid: (a) has a cost of 12 hops, (b) has a cost of 11, and (c) has a cost of 10.
-Only 2.2 (c) is pairwise-optimal by definition 13 with solid colors.
-The final partition is shown at right 19 2.3 Images of starting and final partitions for a simulation with 30 00 2.4 robots providing coverage of a portion of campus at UCSB Graph of the cost $\mathcal{H}{\text{expected}}$ over time for the simulation in Fig. 2.3.
-29 30 2.4 2.5 Erratic mobile robot with Hokuyo URG-04LX laser range finder 30 2.6 Each row contains a territory map and the corresponding overhead camera image for a step of the hardware-in-the-loop simulation.
+1.1 Example of a team of robots providing efficient coverage of a non- convex environment, as measured by an appropriate multicenter cost function.
+3 1.2 Example of our frontier-based approach for a team of robots to 5 1.4 sweep through and clear an environment 5 2.1 All possible centroidal Voronoi partitions of a 2×5 grid: (a) has a cost of 12 hops, (b) has a cost of 11, and (c) has a cost of 10.
+Only (c) is pairwise-optimal by definition.
+22 2.2 Simulation of four robots dividing a square environment with obsta- cles.
+The boundary of each robots territory is drawn in a different color, the centroid of a territory is drawn with an X, and pairwise communication is drawn with a solid red line.
+On the left is the ini- tial partition assigned to the robots.
+The middle frames show two pairwise territory exchanges, with updated territories highlighted with solid colors.
+The final partition is shown at right 33 2.3 Images of starting and final partitions for a simulation with 30 robots providing coverage of a portion of campus at UCSB 50 2.4 Graph of the cost $\mathcal{H}{\text{expected}}$ over time for the simulation in Fig. 2.3. $50 \\ 52$ 2.5 Erratic mobile robot with Hokuyo URG-04LX laser rangefinder.
+53 2.6 Each row contains a territory map and the corresponding overhead camera image for a step of the hardware-in-the-loop simulation.
 The position of the camera in the environment is shown with a camera icon in the territory map.
 The physical robots are numbered 1, 2, and 3 and have the orange, blue, and lime green partitions.
-31 Their positions in each territory map are indicated with numbered circles 34
+Their positions in each territory map are indicated with numbered circles.
+57